Cody Ransom: Arizona Diamondbacks

 On January 19, 2011, Ransom signed a minor league contract with the Arizona Diamondbacks.
-On July 21, 2011, Ransom was called up from the Triple-A Reno Aces to replace an injured Stephen Drew.
-Ransom played in 12 total games at shortstop and third base in July and August.
-He elected free agency on October 10.
+During his time with the Reno Aces, he hit .331 with 26 home runs and 89 RBI, winning PCL Player of the Week after batting .462 with four homes and 13 RBI during the week of June 20.
+Ransom was the starting shortstop for the Pacific Coast League team in the Triple-A All-Star Game.
+On July 21, Ransom was called up to replace an injured Stephen Drew.
+He played in 12 total games at shortstop and third base before being designated for assignment and outrighted to the minors at the end of August.

 The Diamondbacks re-signed Ransom to a minor league contract on December 11.
 He again started the year in Reno, but was called up on April 18 when Chris Young went on the disabled list.
 He made 13 starts at third base, hitting .269, before the Diamondbacks designated Ransom for assignment on May 21, 2012.

 Milwaukee Brewers

 On May 23, 2012, Ransom was claimed off waivers from the Arizona Diamondbacks by the Milwaukee Brewers.
-On July 13, 2012, Ransom hit his first career grand slam against the Pittsburgh Pirates, lifting the Brewers to victory 10–7.
+On July 13, Ransom hit his first career grand slam against the Pittsburgh Pirates, lifting the Brewers to victory 10–7.
 Ransom made 33 starts at shortstop, nine at third base, and two at second for the Brewers, hitting .196 with six home runs in 168 total at-bats.

-Return to the Diamondbacks
+Arizona Diamondbacks (second stint)

 On August 31, 2012, the Arizona Diamondbacks claimed Ransom off waivers from the Milwaukee Brewers.
 He played in nine games for Arizona in September, making starts at shortstop and third and picking up seven hits in 23 at-bats.